 It's also great for collecting feedback from consumers.

-Smart products can also provide insights on how they are actually used by consumers.
-It's a great opportunity to adapt features to better meet the real needs of the marketplace.
+Smart products can also provide insights into how they are used by consumers.
+It's an excellent opportunity to adapt features to better meet the real needs of the marketplace.

 How is the manufacturing marketplace evolving?

 The manufacturing sector is being fundamentally reshaped by the unstoppable progress of the 4th Industrial Revolution (aka factory 4.0), powered by the IoT.

 The changes to this segment are made possible by technological breakthroughs that are occurring at an unprecedented pace.

 Just as the steam engine ushered in massive changes in the early 17th century and the advent of the digital age rocked the world in the second half of the 20th century, today's technological innovations are forcing decision-makers to reimagine how products are designed and produced.